microsoft/WhatTheHack/020-LinuxFundamentals/Student/Challenge-07.md

 ## Description

-In this challenge you will learn about the creation of user and groups in a Linux environment.
+In this challenge you will learn about the creation of users and groups in a Linux environment.

 - Create the groups: marketing, finance, apps and production
 - Create the users below with the given characteristics: